fledge-iot/fledge/docs/plugin_developers_guide/07_rules_plugins.rst

 .. note::

-    We call the base class *BuiltinRule* as part of the construction of a notification rule.
-This does some common initialisation required for all notification rules.
+    The constructor for the base class *BuiltinRule* is called as part of the construction of a notification rule.
+This does common initialisation required for all notification rules.

 The *configure* method for our AverageRule class is shown below.